molpopgen/fwdpy11/doc/pages/softselection.rst

 deme.
 However, it does seem to imply some sudden increase in fecundity that both came from nowhere and was short-lived.

-The distinction between the two choices matters when trying to implement models whose parameters have been inferred via approaches based on the coalescent or on diffusion approximations.
-Such approaches usually assume that population splits are copy events.

 .. _set_deme_sizes:

 Instantaneous deme size changes